HaoQinLandv/felix/README.md

-  sshadd      add a ssh connection configuration sshdu       duplicate a ssh connection sshedit     update a ssh connection sshexport   export all ssh connection info to a csv file sshimport   import massive ssh server info from a csv file sshinfo     view a ssh connection sshls       list all ssh connection configuration or search by hostname sshproxy    ssh port proxy
+  sshadd      add a ssh connection configuration sshdu       duplicate a ssh connection sshedit     update a ssh connection sshexport   export all ssh connection configuration to a csv file sshimport   import massive ssh connection configuration from a csv file sshinfo     view a ssh connection sshls       list all ssh connection configuration or search by hostname sshproxy    ssh port proxy